 Probably because it was factory designed, not a custom add-on dealer unit.
 It doesn’t look bad on this, but the ’59 Ford in general is attractive without it.

-Nice looking retractable!
+What an “attractable” retractable!
 They were so unusual at the time and off the top of my head I don’t know of any other manufacturer that was making one at the time.
 Now they aren’t that rare.
 A few car makers offer them including Mazda, Mercedes (I have an SLK) and BMW.
 I’m curious if Ford’s system was troublesome.
-I know they had a ton of hardware to make that top go up and down.
+I know it took the equivalent of a mechanical mosh pit to make that top go up and down.
 The ’59 Ford in general was a very successful model for Henry’s company.
 It was the last year they’d outsell Chevy until the late 80s.